Posted on

 Case Study Details

 Renovations at a property in the United Kingdom involved the toilet being moved to a new location within an improved bathroom.
-To prepare for the move, the contractors carrying out the work cut a hole out of the floor where the toilet waste pipe was to connect with the sewer pipe.
+To prepare for the move, the contractors cut a hole out the floor where the toilet waste pipe was to connect with the sewer pipe.

 When the toilet waste pipe was fitted in place, it was discovered that the hole which had been cut was too big.
 This left gapping all the way around between the base of the pipe and the floor.
 At its largest, the gapping extended to 50mm wide.